- Closing reflections on the Messiah in Sukkot

-The fruit of the False Teachers #1.
+Fruit of the False Teachers #1.
 The fruit which Abba Avinu desires from His national-Servant (Israel) is love (chesed-ahavah), righteousness (tzedakah), and justice (mishpat).
 However, what did our heavenly Father get from His national and spiritual leaders of Israel up to the time of Messiah (the first century)?
 He received the fruit of violence, bloodshed (mispach), and the “cry” of distress (tze’aka).
 He received the fruit of oppression (cf. Isaiah 5:7).

-The fruit of the False Teachers #3.
+Fruit of the False Teachers #3.
 The invalid Bramble Bush rabbinates who have for over two millennia supplanted the irrevocably valid spiritual leadership of the prophets and Messiah are still growing their hyper-legalistic delusions of grandeur at the expense of the people of Israel.
 Therefore, for almost two millennia the Prushim false teachers and their successors have managed to keep the people of Israel from really knowing the Holy One.
-Ever since the people of Israel became exclusively tethered to the Bramble Bush King it has been true what the Messiah prophesied about His own beloved people: “The blind lead the blind into the pit.”
+Ever since the people of Israel became exclusively tethered to the Bramble Bush King it has been true what the Messiah prophesied about his own beloved people: “The blind lead the blind into the pit.”
 Today the gross failures of the leadership of the Jewish Bramble King (and his Gentile religious counterparts) have led to most Jews ceasing to believe in Adonai altogether!

 Freedom to believe: The 21st Century demise of the Bramble Bush King: